First Round at Lawrence Berkeley

 - Bringing Python back to the shell etc.

 Many thanks to Shreyas Cholia, Adam Stone, Nina Lucido, Geoff Oxberry, Matthew Brett, Paul Ivanov, and all our learners for making it a success.

-Originally posted 2013-03-05 by Greg Wilson in Lawrence Berkeley Laboratory.
+Originally posted 2013-03-05 by Greg Wilson in Lawrence Berkeley National Laboratory.

 comments powered by